-3.4 The Visa fee
+4.4.
+The Visa Fee

-3.4.1 Does the same visa fee apply to all applicants?
+4.4.1.
+Does the same visa fee apply to all applicants?

 As a general rule a fee of 60 EUR, applies to individual applicants irrespective of the type of visa applied for and irrespective of where the application is lodged (directly at the consulate by the applicant himself or by a commercial intermediary, via an external service provider or at the external borders).
-There are, however, general exemptions or reductions of this fee, covered either by the Visa Code, by visa facilitation agreements, or by the particular rules covering family members of EU and Swiss citizens, see Part III.
-The visa fees set in visa facilitation agreements also apply when nationals of the third countries concerned apply for a visa at the external borders.
+There are, however, general exemptions or reductions of this fee, covered either by the Visa Code, by Visa Facilitation Agreements, or by the particular rules covering family members of EU and Swiss citizens, see Part III.